deokjin-choi/strategic-ai-insights/case_studies/master_paper.md

 | Renewable Investment  | Map tech trends to market readiness              |
 | JV/Tech Scouting      | Benchmark IP strength vs. partners               |

-This portfolio provides a template for analyzing IP-rich domains and aligning patent assets to long-term innovation planning.
+The result is a reusable template for analyzing IP-rich domains and aligning patent assets with strategic innovation planning across industries such as energy, mobility, or sustainability.

 ---

-### Author Background
+### Profile Summary
-- Master’s in Technology Management (SKKU)
+- Master's in Technology Management (SKKU)
-- Industry experience: Patent, analytics, AI strategy
+- Practical experience in patent analytics, AI strategy, and innovation mapping
-- Focus: Structuring unstructured data (e.g. patents) into decision-grade insights
+- Strong ability to structure unstructured data (e.g., patents) into actionable business insights

----

-### Summary
-This portfolio demonstrates my core strengths as follows:
-- I can analyze large-scale patent datasets and extract meaningful trends.
-- I design structured and reproducible frameworks for linking IP data to real-world product strategy.
-- I bridge the gap between technical invention and business application through problem-solution-effect modeling.
-- I benchmark innovation using patent intelligence, enabling strategic insights for R&D and competitive positioning.

-Ready to apply this framework to energy innovation, carbon technologies, or cross-border IP strategy.
+- Skilled in linking technical inventions to product strategy through structured methodologies
+- Proven capability in competitive benchmarking and IP-based technology planning

+This portfolio demonstrates these strengths through a real-world analysis of Google's patent strategy.
+It reflects my ability to manage large-scale datasets, extract strategic patterns using grounded theory, and translate insights into decision-ready outputs—skills readily applicable to energy innovation, carbon solutions, and cross-border technology strategy.